Nino-cunei/uruk/docs/transcription.md

 and *subcases*, see below.

 Like the numbers of columns, line numbers may have a `'` at the end.
-In the presence of a prime, we add to the *line* a feature *countVisible* with value `1`.
+In the presence of a prime, we add to the *line* a feature *countPresent* with value `1`.

 ### Crossrefs ###